Active Substance: osimertinib mesylate

 How is Tagrisso used?

 Treatment with Tagrisso should be started and supervised by a doctor who is experienced in the use of cancer medicines.
-Before starting treatment, doctors must have confirmation that their patients have the T790M mutation.
-This should be done by genetic testing in an appropriate laboratory.
+Before starting treatment, doctors must confirm that their patients have the T790M mutation by genetic testing in an appropriate laboratory.

-Tagrisso is available as tablets (40 and 80 mg).
+Tagrisso is available as tablets (40 and 80 mg) to be taken by mouth.
 The recommended dose is 80 mg once a day.
 Treatment with Tagrisso may continue for as long as the disease improves or remains stable and the side effects are tolerable.
 If certain side effects develop the doctor may decide to reduce the dose or stop treatment.

 How does Tagrisso work?